rishimalgwa/FamPay-Backend-Task/README.md

 ```shell
 docker-compose up -d --build
 ```
-Sure, here's a concise explanation in Markdown format:

 ## Efficient Data Search with tsvector and GIN Index

 In your project, the PostgreSQL database is optimized for effective text-based searches using `tsvector` and the `GIN` index.